murilorl/azure-services/functions/dotnet/azfunc-api-cosmo/README.md

     }
 ]
 ```
-Note the body is an array of operations, meaning it's posible to update more than one property at a time.
+Note the body is an array of operations, meaning it's posible to update more than one property wtih a single PATCH request.